rayrutjes/wc-order-search-admin/readme.txt

 = About Algolia =

 This plugin relies on the Algolia service which requires you to [create an account](https://www.algolia.com/getstarted/pass?redirect=true).
-Algolia offers its Search as a Service provider on a incremental payment program, including a free plan which includes 10,000 records & 100,000 indexing operations per month.
+Algolia offers its Search as a Service provider on an incremental payment program, including a free plan which includes 10,000 records & 100,000 operations per month.
-Beyond that, make sure you [checkout the pricing](https://www.algolia.com/pricing).
+Beyond that, make sure you [check out the pricing](https://www.algolia.com/pricing).

-This plugin will create exactly one record per order to index.
+This plugin will create precisely one record per order to index.
 We index every order that is not flagged as trashed.

+Algolia does not support this plugin.

+The preferred way of submitting issues or feature requests is through the [GitHub repository](https://github.com/rayrutjes/wc-order-search-admin/issues).

 == Installation ==

-The plugin has been tested with WooCommerce 2.x & 3.x
+The plugin works with WooCommerce 2.x & 3.x

 1. Upload the plugin files to the `/wp-content/plugins/plugin-name` directory, or install the plugin through the WordPress plugins screen directly.